 - A realistic view of demand and capacity to deliver, with the ability to spot problems early in the process

-- A dramatically improved ability to execute on strategies by focusing resources on high-value work
+- A dramatically improved ability to execute on strategy by focusing resources on high-value work

 - An enhanced ability to respond to the dynamic nature of business as scope and priorities change, driving the organization towards agility

-- Fully-integrated work and resource management with the ability to provide detailed cost information to key stakeholders to inform decisions
+- Fully-integrated work and resource management, providing detailed cost information to help inform key stakeholders’ decisions

-- Happier, more productive teams and people that lead to greater retainment, efficiencies, and capacity to deliver real value to the business
+- Happier teams and lead to greater retainment, efficiencies, and capacity to deliver real value to the business

-The PMO must transform itself to meet the challenges of the changing world of work.
-Integrating work and resource management is key to enabling the PMO to do more than dictate processes and enforce governance.
-With robust, integrated resource management software, the PMO can facilitate growth through innovation and efficiencies.
+The PMO must transform itself to meet the challenges of a new world of work.
+Integrating work and modernizing resource management is key to enabling the PMO to do more than dictate processes and enforce governance.
+With robust, integrated resource management software, your PMO can facilitate growth through innovation and efficiency.